Twisted Alexander polynomials with the adjoint action for some classes of knots: Introduction

 \section{Introduction}

-The Alexander polynomial, the first polynomial knot invariant, was introduced by Alexander in 1928 \cite{Al}.
+The Alexander polynomial, the first polynomial knot invariant, was discovered by Alexander in 1928 \cite{Al}.
 It was later interpreted in terms of Reidemeister torsions by Milnor \cite{Mi} and Turaev \cite{Tu}.
-The twisted Alexander polynomial, which is a generalization of the Alexander polynomial, was introduced by Lin \cite{Li} for knots in the $3$-sphere and by Wada \cite{Wa} for finitely presentable groups.
-It was also interpreted in terms of Reidemeister torsions by Kitano \cite{Ki} and Kirk and Livingston \cite{KL}.
-As a consequence of this interpretation, one can calculate certain kinds of Reidemeister torsions of a knot from a finite presentation of its knot group by using Fox's differential calculus.
+The twisted Alexander polynomial, a generalization of the Alexander polynomial, was introduced by Lin \cite{Li} for knots in $S^3$ and by Wada \cite{Wa} for finitely presented groups.
+It was also interpreted in terms of Reidemeister torsions by Kitano \cite{Ki} and Kirk-Livingston \cite{KL}.
+As a consequence of this interpretation, one can calculate certain kinds of Reidemeister torsions of a knot from a finite presentation of its knot group by applying Fox differential calculus.